rubinius/rubinius/web/doc/en/tools/profiler.markdown

 The name of the called method followed by its index number [N].
 If there is no index present, there is no primary entry for the method in the graph.
-Use the -Xprofiler.full_report option to print the entire graph if you need to view the entry.
+Use the '-Xprofiler.full_report' option to print the entire graph if you need to view the entry:

     index  % time     self  children         called       name